Gift Acceptance Policies

 • The security will not generate any unacceptable tax or other consequences or liabilities for UNICEF USA (e.g., unrelated taxable income within the meaning of the IRC § 511-514)

-Contributed Services (Gifts in Kind of Services)
+Contributed Services (In-Kind Gifts of Services)

-Gifts in kind of services include such activities as printing of materials, appraisals, and design work, among others.
+In-kind gifts of services include such activities as printing of materials, appraisals, and design work, among others.
 These services can provide valuable support to UNICEF USA; however, the contribution of services including labor, no matter how valuable, is not tax deductible according to the IRS.
 UNICEF USA will, however, recognize such gifts as revenue in accordance with General Accepted Accounting Principles (“GAAP”).

 Multi-year Commitments with Contingencies